Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 The final issue handled in the front end of a compiler is the generation of an ir form of the code.

 ### The Optimizer

+When the front end emits ir for the input program, it handles the statements one at a time, in the order that they are encountered.
+Thus, the initial ir program contains general implementation strategies that will work in any surrounding context that the compiler might generate